 The details you need to know about our Multiple-Day workshops:

 Plan to arrive after lunch on the day of the workshop.
-If you are flying in you may want to arrive a day early, just let us know and we can usually accommodate early arrivals.
+If you are flying in you may want to arrive a day early, if you are renting a room let us know your ETA and we can usually accommodate early arrivals.
 On the first day we’ll prepare you for either that evening’s or the next morning’s shoot.
 Our daily schedule will be built around the photographer’s most important ally: light.
 This means we will be up before the sun and at location (which could mean rousing out of bed as early as 4am on the summer solstice).
 When you are on this kind of schedule it’s important to stay fueled so we encourage you to bring some light snacks: don’t let a growling stomach distract you from great light.
 After lunch we will settle down in our classroom facilities in Seal Harbor for some lessons in digital developing with Adobe Lightroom and Photoshop.

 The middle of the day is usually too harshly lit for landscape photography and we encourage you to experience the culture and sights of Bar Harbor, or enjoy the National Park during this time.
 If we have some quintessential foggy Maine weather we may forgo the sunrise and head out during a brighter part of the day to take advantage of the soft, even lighting.
 Our evening shoot time will once again depend on the sun.
 The later part of the afternoons we will regroup and head out to explore the location.
 In late June the sun sets far to the north at about 8pm.
 It’s a great time to go to destinations farther afield , knowing that the walk home will be in the dark but can be taken slow.